- 28 May 2009

 Monopolistic Competition Between Differentiated Products With Demand For More Than One Variety

-Executive Summary — How and when is price competition most significant among firms?
+Overview — How and when is price competition most significant among firms?
 This paper develops a theoretical framework for studying price competition between multiple firms.
 Two examples of markets that fit the description for study are software applications and videogames: There are thousands of software applications as well as games, and different users are interested in different applications and/or games.
 A given software or game user's tastes may overlap with another's, yet they may have nothing in common with a third's.
 Thus, although there is a sense in which competition is localized (any given firm competes only with firms whose brands are similar to its own), it is not clear how the fact that consumers are generally interested in purchasing multiple products affects the type of competition waged among firms.
 Key concepts include:

 - This paper proposes a theoretical framework for studying competition between differentiated products when consumers are interested in purchasing more than one brand.